On the size of the neighborhoods of a word: Condensed Neighborhood for Arbitrary Words

 \section{Condensed Neighborhood for Arbitrary Words}

 Our main result in this section is a novel upper bound on the sizes of the condensed neighborhoods.
 This bound leads to a proof of a conjecture introduced in~\cite{DBLP:conf/stringology/ChauveMP21}.
-By definition, it is also a upper bound on the size of the super condensed neighborhood for arbitrary words.
+By definition, it is also an upper bound on the size of the super-condensed neighborhood for arbitrary words.